lxi-tools/liblxi/README.md

 ## 4. Installation

-The latest release version can be downloaded from https://lxi-tools.github.io
+The latest release can be downloaded from https://lxi-tools.github.io

-### 4.1 Installation using release tarball
+### 4.1 Installation using source

+To compile and install successfully from source you need to install the following dependencies:

+ * libtirpc
+ * rpcgen
+ * libxml2
+ * avahi    (optional)

 Install steps:
 ```